wendyverdonk93/docs/content/payments/methods/wallet/applepay/about.md

 - Apple Pay transactions are processed as credit card transactions and follow similar product rules, with the following exceptions:
     - An SSL secured connection (HTTPS) is required.
     - American Express is **not** supported.

+{{< details title="Apple Pay refund rules" >}}

+- You cannot refund more than original amount.

+- The maximum refund period for Maestro, Mastercard, and Visa transactions is 180 days.
+After this, we recommend processing refunds by bank transfer.

+- While the transaction status is **Initialized**, you can cancel the refund.
+Once the status changes to **Completed**, the refund has been processed.

+- Refunds are only processed if there are enough funds in your MultiSafepay balance.

+- The customer receives the refund in their Apple Pay account and it appears on their credit card statement within the next business day.

+If a refund fails, email the Support Team at <support@multisafepay.com>

+{{< /details >}}